ICT381/ict381-lab-notes/LAB_3B.md

   waiting for get_by_role("row").filter(has_text="Capella Singapore")
 ```

-Zero rows now. **Your first run deleted that booking.** The test did precisely what you told it to,
+Zero rows now. **Your previous runs deleted that booking.** The test did precisely what you told it to,
-both times - but the second run started from the world the first run left behind.
+both times - but the last run started from the world the previous runs left behind.

 This is the thing that makes system tests different from the tests you have written before.
 Nothing is
 faked, so nothing is undone for you.
 Your test drives the real application, which calls the real API,